List of terms used for Germans: Prusak (pejorative)

 A Polish term for an inhabitant of Prussia and for the species of bugs called German cockroach, and it is also a contemptuous term for a German.

 Szkop (pejorative)

 Contemptuous term for a German soldier of the Wehrmacht during World War II as the word szkop in Polish meant a wether, or castrated ram.

 Szwab (pejorative)

 Derives from Suebi, a historical Germanic tribe.
 Used extensively during and after World War II.

 Russia

 Kolbasnik, колбасник – an outdated (used mostly before 1940s) pejorative term, which verbally meant "a sausage-maker".

 Spain

 Tudesco (historical)

 In Early Modern Spanish (for example in Don Quixote), tudesco (cognate with deutsch and the Italian tedesco) was used sometimes as a general name for Germans and sometimes restricted to Lower Saxony.

 Switzerland

 Gummihals (pejorative)

 German for rubber-neck.
-The term has been verified to be in use since the 1970s at least.
-Its actual meaning is subject to debate.
+The term has been verified to be in use at least since the 1970s, with its meaning subject to debate.
 Theories include the stereotype of Germans talking too much or nodding their heads endlessly when listening to superiors.